BardicDefense/purple-hack/README.md

 **Mapping kit**: A cased roll of parchment plus quills and vials of ink, sufficient to map all but the largest areas.

-**Rope, silk**: Lighter and stronger than hemp, can bear the weight of five human-sized beings.
-Comes with grapnel.
+**Rope, silk**: Lighter and stronger than hemp, can hold 500lbs.
+50' length.

 **Tent**: Protects against adverse weather when adventuring in the wilds.
 See [sleeping in the wilds](#sleeping-in-the-wilds).